-On 14 October 2020 the Federal Council adopted a specific strategy for the Middle East and North Africa region (MENA Strategy) for the 2021–24 period.
+On 14 October 2020 the Federal Council adopted a specific strategy for the Middle East and North Africa region (MENA Strategy) for the 2021–2024 period.
 It identifies five thematic priorities: peace, security and human rights; migration and protection of people in need; sustainable development; economic affairs, finance, science; and digitalisation and new technologies.

 Switzerland’s focus in Iraq

-1. Peace, security and human rights
+Peace, security and human rights

-Switzerland is carrying out humanitarian aid in Iraq within the framework of the 2019–22 Swiss cooperation programme for the Middle East.
+Switzerland is carrying out humanitarian aid in Iraq within the framework of the 2021–2024 Swiss cooperation programme for the Middle East.
 The programme's overall goal is to help protect and empower conflict-affected and vulnerable people, save and rebuild lives, reduce fragility, prevent and transform violent conflicts and generate development prospects, promote good governance, and protect and promote human rights, the rights of refugees and respect for international humanitarian law.
 To achieve these objectives, Swiss humanitarian aid in Iraq focuses on two areas of intervention: 1) protection and 2) water, sanitation and hygiene.

 Other areas of cooperation

-Education, research and innovation
+Education, training, research and innovation

 Swiss nationals in Iraq

-At the end of 2020, there were 107 Swiss nationals living in Iraq.
+In 2022, there were 106 Swiss citizens living in Iraq.

 History of bilateral relations